TheNinza/dsa-visualizer/public/theory/oda.md

 ## Time complexity

-The time complexity of two dimentional array is O(n)
+The time complexity of two dimensional array is O(n)